Explore ViiV Healthcare

 - Strengthening supportive networks for men to share their ambitions and concerns about reaching their health and wellness goals; elevating opportunities to educate around HIV; and connecting men, families, allies and communities; and

-- Working to combat anti-immigrant sentiments and laws that have a powerfully negative effect on the health of Latinx men living with HIV.
+- Working to combat anti-immigrant sentiments and laws that have a powerfully negative effect on the health of Latinx men living with and affected by HIV.

 The focus of this initiative is a direct result of an extensive listening tour conducted over the past two years, where we heard from more than 750 men living with and affected by HIV in 11 communities across the US and Puerto Rico.
 They shared their firsthand experiences about what it means to achieve their health goals, where they go for support, and what fuels their resilience.

-In addition to serving as the foundation for our Positive Action for Latinx Men program, their insights, voices and recommendations for community-based responses are featured in Here as I Am: A Listening Initiative with Latinx Gay and Bisexual Men Impacted by HIV in the US and Puerto Rico.
+In addition to serving as the foundation for our Positive Action for Latinx Men program, their insights, voices and recommendations for community-based responses are featured in Here as I Am: A Listening Initiative with Latinx Gay and Bisexual Men Affected by HIV / Tal Como Soy: Una iniciativa para escuchar a hombres latinxs gay y bisexuales afectados por el VIH.
 This report examines how the social, political and economic forces affect the health and wellbeing of Latinx men, their ability to access preventive care and the social networks that help fuel and sustain resiliency.
 To better tell the story behind the statistics, we also looked at men’s daily lives, what community and resiliency means to them and what else can be learned from how they experience and overcome these forces.

-Through the iterative, community-guided listening, we heard stories of how these men are building strength and resiliency and striving to create communities that support them.
+Through this iterative, community-guided listening, we heard stories of how these men are building strength and resiliency and striving to create communities that support them.
 Listen to some of them below.

 Note: Some of the audio stories shared involve traumatic experiences and may be triggering.

 - Centers for Disease Control and Prevention.
 Diagnoses of HIV Infection in the United States and Dependent Areas.
-HIV Surveillance Report.
-2018, Vol. 30, pages 102.
-Published November 2019.
-Accessed May 8, 2020.
+HIV Surveillance Report (updated).
+2018, Vol. 31, page 102.
+Published May 2020.
+Accessed May 8, 2020

 - Centers for Disease Control and Prevention.
-Diagnoses of HIV Infection in the United States and Dependent Areas HIV Surveillance Report.
-2018 (updated), Vol. 30, page 53.
+Diagnoses of HIV Infection in the United States and Dependent Areas.
+HIV Surveillance Report (updated).
+2018, Vol. 31, page 59.
 Published May 2020.
-Accessed May 8, 2020.
+Accessed May 8, 2020

 - Centers for Disease Control and Prevention.
-Monitoring selected National HIV prevention and care objectives by using HIV surveillance data, United States and 6 dependent areas.
-HIV Surveillance Report.
-2017, Vol. 24 (No. 3), pages 39-42.
-Published June 2019.
-Accessed March 2, 2020.
+Monitoring Selected HIV Prevention and Care Objectives using Surveillance Data, United States and 6 Dependent Areas, 2018.
+HIV Surveillance Report (updated).
+2018, Vol. 25, pages 31.
+Published June 2020.
+Accessed June 3, 2020.

 - MPact.
 National Call to Action: Addressing the HIV crisis among Latinx gay, bisexual men and other men who have sex with men.
 MPact Global Action website.
 Published 2019.
 Accessed March 2, 2020.; O’Neill Institute.
 Bolstering Latinx Gay and Bisexual Men to Promote Health and Reduce HIV Transmission.
 Georgetown Law’s O’Neill Institute website.
 Published March 2019.
 Accessed March 2, 2020.